 The lower the quality, the smaller the file size.
 You need to find a balance.

 - JPEG: JPEG images are the smallest in size.
 JPEGs are compressed, so they lose quality, but it’s best for photographs.
 They are not good for text or striped shirts.

 - PNG: PNG images allow the image to have a percentage of transparency, whereas JPEGs do not.

 - GIF: GIFs are used for animated images, and also in still images when the colors are more diverse.

 How to reduce file size

 - Mac Image Preview: Export > slide quality bar down to lower quality before saving

-- Photoshop: Image > Image size > enter lower number of pixels to reduce size
+- Photoshop: Image > Image size > enter the lower number of pixels to reduce the size

 - Better WordPress Minify: Add this WordPress plugin to your website’s WordPress CMS

 Upload the reduced images to your website, and test the load speed again.
 If you significantly reduced the file sizes of several images, your load speed will improve drastically.